 - Selection of Company Name

-The applicant needs to use the RUN (Reserve Unique Name) web services by MCA for reserving the name of the company.
+The name of the company should be proposed in the Form SPICe+ 32 application.
+Only one preferred name along with the significance of keeping that name can be given in the Form SPICe+ 32 application.
 The type of entity and one proposed name for the company is to be entered for reserving the name of the company.
 The proposed name should not be similar to the existing name of any company or LLP or Trademark.
-If the name is rejected by the Registrar, the applicant needs to file another RUN form and pay the prescribed fees for approval of the name.
+If the name gets rejected, another name can be submitted by applying another Form SPICe+ 32 application and paying the prescribed fees.

 An OPC should have the name in the form of “XYC (OPC) Private Limited”.
 Similarly, a private company should have the name in the form of “XYZ Pvt.
 Ltd.” and a public company name in the form of “XYZ Limited”.